ezraundag/dictionary/README.md

-# dictionary
+# Dictionary
 Given a list of words (see the included 'words.txt' list), generate two output files, 'uniques' and 'fullwords'.
 The 'uniques' output file should contain every sequence of four letters that appears in exactly one word of the dictionary, with one sequence of four letters per line, alphabetized.
 The 'fullwords' file should contain the corresponding full, original words that contain the sequences in the 'uniques' file, in the same order, again one per line.

-This code should finish running in under 2 seconds.
+Script should finish running in under 2 seconds.

 An example: